 Delicious dates contain 66 calories each and have a sweet, syrupy flavor.
 They’re rich in antioxidants, anthocyanins, carotenoids, copper, manganese and phenolic compounds.
 They also contain many B vitamins, fiber, magnesium and potassium.

 Protecting against oxidative damage is only one of the many positive aspects of dates.
-These tasty fruits also boost your body by:
+These tasty fruits also boost your body by these health benefits associated with high antioxidant levels.

 Tasty raspberries are packed with variety flavonoids that are powerful antioxidants.
 Likewise, research suggests these compounds reduce inflammation and protect against oxidative stress.

 Raspberries and black raspberries are rich in antioxidants, especially anthocyanins.
-Research shows they can reduce oxidative stress and inflammation, as well as protect against cancer.
+For example, research shows they can reduce oxidative stress and inflammation, as well as protect against cancer.

 Flavonoids have been shown to support healthy blood vessels.
 The dietary flavonoids in raspberries are among the most powerful antioxidants found in any fruit.